jeckman/wpbook/README.txt

 == Changelog ==

+= 2.0.7 =
+ * Added new way to grant permissions directly for a pageID entered into the wpbook settings interface.
+Should improve capability for folks looking to publish to a page for which they aren't necessarily an admin, but for which permissions can be granted
+ * Removed instructions, replaced with pointer to online version (easier to keep updated, limit size of download)

 = 2.0.6 =
  * Misc bug fixes: gravatar strtolower, htmlspecialchars on blog titles, link to instructions wrong in admin, adding <script> tag to allowed html